-Measures adopted at second COVID-19 wave (October - November 2020)
+Measures adopted at second COVID-19 wave (October 2020 - February 2021

-- Employees under employment contract suspension are granted an extension for the payment of tax debt installments due in November 2020, which is payable at the end of their instalment scheme (Ministerial Decision A. 1256/2020). - Mandatory 40% rent reduction for employees under suspension (employed by affected enterprises or enterprises the operation of which was mandatorily suspended was also recently enacted. - The measure refers to both October (for very limited geographical districts) and November onwards (general).
-The eligible enterprises are determined in Ministerial Decision A.1251/2020. - An optional 30% rent reduction applies for employees under suspension (employed by financially affected enterprises) for months September and October 2020. - Landlords (private individuals) leasing real estate property to affected enterprises and individuals eligible for the payment of reduced rent by 40%, will, as of November 2020 onwards, be remunerated by receiving from the Greek State the 1⁄2 of their loss. - The imposition of Special Solidarity Contribution of Article 43A of L. 4172/2013 charged on business income, capital gains and capital income earned in tax year 2020 is suspended. - The imposition of Special Solidarity Contribution of Article 43A of L. 4172/2013 charged on employment income earned by employees of the private sector in tax year 2021 is suspended. - Installment schemes have been adopted in order to facilitate the payment of debts currently under payment suspension (L. 4738/2020).
-Further, taxpayers that were already in tax repayment installment schemes and missed an installment during March-October 2020 may again enter the same regime on the same conditions. - The deadline for filing the declaration of assets ('πόθεν έσχες') is extended up to 28 February 2021.
+Employees under employment contract suspension are granted an extension for the payment of tax debt installments due in November and December 2020, which is payable at the end of their instalment scheme (Ministerial Decisions A. 1256/2020 and A. 1279/2020).

+- Mandatory 40% rent reduction for employees under suspension (employed by affected enterprises or enterprises the operation of which was mandatorily suspended) was also recently enacted.
+The measure refers to both October (for very limited geographical districts) and November.
+The eligible enterprises are determined in Ministerial Decisions A.1251/2020 & A. 1252/2020.
+Also, 40% rent reduction measure is generally in force starting from November 2020 onwards (Article 33§8a Law 4753/2020). - An optional 30% rent reduction applies for employees under suspension (employed by financially affected enterprises) for months September and October 2020. - Landlords (private individuals) leasing real estate property to affected enterprises and individuals eligible for the payment of reduced rent by 40%, will, as of November 2020 onwards, be remunerated by receiving from the Greek State the 1⁄2 of their loss (Ministerial Decision A. 1003/2021).
+Said monetary remuneration does not constitute income for the individuals and shall not be subject to any tax, duty, charge or contribution by the Greek State. - Landlords (private individuals) leasing real estate property to enterprises the operation of which has been mandatorily suspended by State order or financially affected enterprises, which are eligible for 100% rent reduction for January and February 2021, will be remunerated by receiving from the Greek State the 80% of their loss, for the respective months (Article 27 L. 4772/2021).
+Also, pursuant to the Press Release of MoF dated 08.02.2021, it was announced that this measure will also be extended for March 2021. - The imposition of Special Solidarity Contribution of Article 43A of L. 4172/2013 charged on business income, capital gains and capital income earned in tax year 2020 is suspended. - The imposition of Special Solidarity Contribution of Article 43A of L. 4172/2013 charged on employment income earned by employees of the private sector in tax year 2021 is suspended. - Installment schemes have been adopted in order to facilitate the payment of debts currently under payment suspension (L. 4738/2020, Ministerial Decisions A. 1256/2020, A. 1279/2020, A. 1014/2021).
+Further, taxpayers that were already in tax repayment installment schemes and missed an installment during March-October 2020 may again enter the same regime on the same conditions. - > The deadline for filing the declaration of assets ('πόθεν έσχες') is extended up to 28.02.2021. - The deadline for the submission of inheritance, donation and parental gifts tax returns expiring within November and December 2020 has been extended up until 26 February 2021.